balapitchuka/server_snippets/apache_snippets.md

 After making configuration changes
 + go to bin directory and run `httpd -t`, checks for configuration syntax correctness

+### Linux
+- Ubuntu
+  - `sudo apt install apache2`
+  - By default, Ubuntu will immediately start and enable the apache2 daemon as soon as its package is installed

 ## Snippets